-My husband and I were glued to the screen while watching this intriguing HBO documentary.
+My husband and I were glued to the screen while watching the intriguing HBO documentary The Zen Diaries of Garry Shandling, directed by Judd Apatow.
 We both belly laughed and cried.
-This is a documentary directed by Judd Apatow in two parts.
-What has got me writing about it, right after seeing it, is that Garry Shandling was a Buddhist.
-The whole documentary was quite moving.
-His handwritten diaries were projected on the screen often with Buddhist aphorisms.
-I found this documentary very provocative because I too am dealing with the intersection of being a Jew and a Buddhist.
+I found this documentary very provocative and moving because I too am dealing with the intersection of being a Jew and a Buddhist.

-One section got my stomach roiling though.
-The narrator, in general, was very positive about Buddhism and even looked up to Garry for his spiritual side and aspirations.
-At one point, the documentary projected his hand-written diary notes of some of the teachings of Buddhism.
-There were notes about detachment and letting go of our desires.
-The narrator went on, in what is a common belief about Buddhism, that this teaching of detachment caused Garry Shandling to become reclusive, unmarried and withdrawn from relationships.
+One section got my stomach roiling.
+The narrator, in general, was very positive about Buddhism and admired Garry for his spiritual aspirations.
+At one point, the documentary shows Shandling’s handwritten diary notes on some Buddhist teachings, including non-attachment and letting go of our desires.
+The narrator asserted, in what is a common belief about Buddhism, that the teaching of non-attachment caused Shandling to live unmarried, become reclusive, and withdrawn from relationships.
 This made my heart sink.
 Was this true or not?
 Was this a misunderstanding of the teaching?

-Perhaps this is true of the early teachings of Buddhism that advocated a withdrawal from life and the wish to “never-return.”
-Perhaps this was my, and many other people’s, first attraction to Buddhism and what is commonly understood as the truth about Buddhism.
-My original attraction to Buddhism, as I look back now, was a grave and destructive misunderstanding.
-This misunderstanding is attractive to certain wounded psychologies that need to escape from the world and to distance oneself from people.
-For many years, my misunderstanding of Buddhism helped, to a certain extent, my neurosis and fear of relationships.
+Perhaps it is true that the early teachings of Buddhism advocated a withdrawal from life and the goal to “never-return.”
+Perhaps the prospect of withdrawing from life was my, and many other people’s, first attraction to Buddhism.
+But as I look back now, after 50 years of practicing Zen, this was a grave and destructive misunderstanding attractive to certain wounded individuals who seek escape from the world and distance from people.
+For many years, my misunderstanding of Buddhism helped feed, to a certain extent, my neurosis and fear of relationships.
 I really liked going to the zendo and not talking to anybody.
-I really liked the Noble silence of the community after having come from a yelling and critical family.
+I really liked the Noble Silence of the community after having come from a yelling and critical family.

-It amused me and horrified me watching the neurotic Jew going into Zen.
-Like watching a Woody Allan movie.
-I have come to view the Jewish neurosis as a mind that has been handed down generation after generation which has its source in thousands of years of oppression.
-It’s actually quite sad that we can’t seem to heal it enough, especially after the shattering of the Jewish soul in WWII.
-I can’t even imagine Garry Shandling’s experience during his lawsuit when he kept telling people he was being followed.
-Or he would say, how does the opposition know exactly what my strategy is?
-Everyone said he was making this up until years later.
-The lawyer of the opposition was exposed for wiretapping and illegal research behavior.
-He was not making this up!
-He was not just paranoid!
-Some of his friends said that he never recovered from the time around his lawsuit.
+It amused and horrified me to watch the neurotic Jew going into Zen in the documentary.
+It was like watching a Woody Allen movie.
+I have come to view the Jewish neurosis that has been handed down generation after generation as having its source in thousands of years of oppression.
+It’s quite sad that we can’t seem to heal it enough, especially after the shattering of the Jewish soul in WWII.
+I can’t even imagine Shandling’s experience during his lawsuit.
+He sued his manager for $100 million because of conflict of interest and mismanagement of funds.
+During this time, the publicity seemed like character assassination of Shandling.
+He also kept telling people he was being followed.
+He would say, “how does the opposition know exactly what my strategy is?”
+Everyone said he was making this up and that he was paranoid.
+Years later, the opposition’s lawyer was exposed for wiretapping and conducting illegal research.
+Shandling was not making anything up!
+He was not paranoid!
+Some of his friends said he never recovered from the draining circumstances surrounding the lawsuit.
 It punctured his energy and his direction.
 He stopped working.

-I must say that Katagiri roshi, my root teacher, NEVER supported the understanding that Zen withdraws you from life or that the goal was to change the moment to “calm.”
-Often in my meetings with him, he would turn me around and kick me back into my life with my family, my marriage, my work and my problems.
-I never felt that he viewed Zen as an escape from life even though I did.
+Dainin Katagiri Roshi, my root teacher, NEVER supported the understanding that Zen withdraws you from life or that its goal is to change the moment to “calm.”
+Often in my meetings with him, he would metaphorically turn me around and kick me back into my life with my family, my marriage, my work and my problems.
+He never viewed Zen as an escape from life, even though I did.

-This comment about detachment struck a wounded place in me about Buddhism.
-It has been my paradox with Zen.
-The very difficult understanding of detachment but not escape.
-This is a difficult paradox of reframing our suffering but not being able to escape our suffering.
-There was, in my case, an unconscious desire to have my spirituality make me “better” than others, or to have it revolve around my self-improvement and achievement.
+The documentary narrator’s comment about detachment struck a wounded place in me that has been my paradox with Zen: to express the grace of non-attachment but at the same time be completely human with its inherent suffering.
+There is no escape, only integration of a higher vision and values into our deeply rooted self-centeredness.
+There was, in my case, an unconscious desire to have my spirituality make me better than others; to have it revolve around my self-improvement and achievement.
 How insidious the ego is!

-There is a big hole in Zen teaching around emotional healing.
-Though of course we can find the teaching of character and psychology in Zen i.e. the precepts, awareness of emotions, the Abhidharma, etc. However, these teachings are not particularly emphasized and sometimes, actually ignored, in the great effort to have clarity of mind.
-Much of traditional practice energy is directed towards touching the dharmakaya, the body of the Buddha that is the great openness of no-form.
-This type of practice does not encourage work on the cleaning up of our karma but it advocates just letting it go which to my mind doesn’t always work.
+Zen has a big hole around emotional healing.
+Of course, we can find the teaching of character and psychology in Zen (i.e. the precepts, awareness of emotions, the Abhidharma, etc.).
+However, these teachings are not particularly emphasized and sometimes actually ignored in the great effort to have clarity of mind.
+Much of traditional practice energy is directed toward touching the dharmakaya, the body of the Buddha, which is the great openness of no-form.
+This type of practice does not encourage the messy work of cleaning up our karma but advocates just “letting it go,” which to my mind doesn’t always work.

 This is my Great Complaint about Zen Buddhism.
-The practice doesn’t integrate enough for me the issues of dharma and karma coming together as practice.
-Oddly, the place I find this integration the most is in Dogen Zenji’s teaching – who would have thought?
-He calls it practice-enlightenment as one word.
-Dogen appears on the surface to be one of the more orthodox of the old teachers.
-But I find him, as I study Dogen in depth, that he actually frees me from the orthodox teaching and adherence to concepts.
+The practice doesn’t integrate dharma and karma enough.
+Oddly, the place I do find this integration the most is in the teaching of Dogen Zenji, who founded Soto Zen.
+His reputation is that of a highly orthodox and strict Zen teacher.
+Who would have thought I’d find the union I was seeking from him?
+His name for this integration is practice-enlightenment, used as one word.
+As I study him in depth, I find that he actually frees me from the orthodox teaching and adherence to concepts.
 He lands me in the present moment, over and over.
-This is why in my older life, I am leaving the Zen orthodoxy and rituals.
-I am trying to find an aliveness and expression right in this moment.
+This is why, at 66 years old, I am leaving Zen orthodoxy and rituals.
+I am trying to find aliveness and expression right in this moment.
 How shall I respond?
-How can I integrate more my Buddhist understanding with my family, with my relationships, with the present moment of life.
+How can I integrate my Buddhist practice even more with my family, with my relationships, with the present moment of life?
 I don’t want to leave my life anymore.
 Soon, I’m going to die.
 Even more reason not to leave my one precious life.